dragonregure/simple-transaction-webapp/README.md

 ## Continuous Integration

 GitHub Actions runs the Simple Transaction CI workflow after pushes and pull requests to `main` and `development`.
+The workflow has separate jobs for the Laravel backend/Blade assets and the Vue SPA.

-The workflow:
+The Laravel job:

 - validates `composer.json`;
 - installs Composer dependencies;